 - All OECD countries devote a substantial share of national output to educational institutions.
 In 2019, OECD countries spent on average 4.9% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Hungary, the corresponding share was 3.8%. - Public spending on primary to tertiary education was 7.1% of total government expenditure in Hungary (Figure 3), lower than the OECD average (10.6%).
-Also, relative to GDP, public spending on primary to tertiary education (3.2%) is lower than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
+In Denmark, the corresponding share was 5.4%.
+Between 2008 and 2019, funding for educational institutions from all sources in Denmark.
+However, over the same period of time, the increase in GDP was higher with 14%.
+As a consequence, expenditure on educational institutions as a share of GDP fell by 0.4 percentage points over the same time period. - Public spending on primary to tertiary education was 11.9% of total government expenditure in Denmark (Figure 3), higher than the OECD average (10.6%).
+Also, relative to GDP, public spending on primary to tertiary education (5.9%) is higher than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
 However, they do not show the total amount of funding per student because GDP levels, public budgets and student numbers vary from country to country.
 Across primary to tertiary education, OECD countries spend an average of USD 11 990 per student (in equivalent USD converted using PPPs for GDP) on educational institutions each year.
-In comparison, Hungary spent USD 8 738 per student in 2019.
-Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 78 969, which was significantly below the OECD average of USD 105 502. - Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
+In comparison, Denmark spent USD 14 547 per student in 2019.
+Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 130 685, which was significantly above the OECD average of USD 105 502.

+Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
 OECD countries as a whole spend on average around USD 9 923 per student at primary and USD 11 400 per student at secondary level.
-In Hungary, the values are USD 8 262 at primary and USD 7 827 per student at secondary level, which are among the lowest across OECD countries.
+In Denmark, the values are USD 12 273 at primary and USD 12 594 per student at secondary level.